lelexxx/ormlitemanager/README.md

 Copy and paste "database" folder in your project.
 Modify package name and import in order to correspond to your project.
 In "DataAccessLayer.java" file, Modify "DATABASE_NAME" and "DATABASE_VERSION" member values.

+SEE
+===

+OrmLiteMamanger use ormlite library : http://ormlite.com/